jdcloudcom/en/API/JCS-for-Redis/Redis-Instance-API/resetCacheInstancePassword.md

 ## Description
-Reset the password of the JCS for Redis instance to support the password-free operation
+Reset Redis instance password which can be null

 ## Request method
 POST